 3. Sunflower Seeds

-Like the sesame seeds, you can eat the kernels of sunflower raw, roasted, or ground, and incorporated them into your dishes.
-The kernels bring in a nutty flavor and crunchiness to your dish.
+Like the sesame seeds, you can eat the kernels of sunflower raw, roasted, or ground, and incorporate them into your dishes.
+The kernels bring a nutty flavor and crunchiness to your dish.
 Also, the oils of both these seeds can be used in the same way for cooking.

 Ground flax seeds can best be mixed into your dough for making baked goods or just sprinkle them over your dishes like salads and other vegetable dishes.